Assuming the data generating process is:

 Works only in the linear case.

-We aim to create a function called doubleml
+We aim to create a function called doubleml which takes

-as input a vector X
+as input a vector X, a dataframe W and a

-and
+SL.library.Y, family.X and

-.
+family.Y.
 Double ML is almost exactly the same as our

 previous esimator, but we switch the samples and repeat the process.